What is MetaCOG Online?

-MetaCOG Online is an interactive executive function survey tool that highlights students’ perceptions of their use of planning, organizing, memorizing, shifting, and self-checking strategies for their schoolwork.
-MetaCOG Online helps students to develop an understanding of their own learning profiles, including their executive function strengths and challenges.
-This self-understanding is the foundation for building students’ metacognitive awareness and their use of executive function strategies.
+MetaCOG Online is an interactive executive function survey tool that highlights students’ perceptions of their use of planning, organizing, memorizing, shifting, and self-checking strategies.
+MetaCOG Online helps students develop an understanding of their learning profiles, including their executive function strengths and challenges.
+This self-understanding is the foundation for building students’ metacognitive awareness and using executive function strategies.
 This survey tool is based on the Metacognitive Awareness Assessment System (MetaCOG-R) surveys for students and teachers.

 Data-driven instruction is important, but it can be challenging for teachers to collect and analyze valuable data in the classroom.
-The MetaCOG Online can provide information about students’ use of executive function strategies as well as their self-concept, perceived effort, and persistence.
-The MetaCOG Online is a convenient and practical tool that can be used to collect data on students’ EF strategy use at multiple points throughout the school year.
-The data can be used to customize whole-class instruction and personalize strategies for individual students.
+MetaCOG Online provides information about students’ use of executive function strategies as well as their self-concept, perceived effort, and persistence.
+It is a convenient and practical tool that can be used to collect data on students’ EF strategy use at multiple points throughout the school year.
+The data can be used to customize whole-class instruction and/or personalize strategies for individual students.

 Development of the Metacognitive Awareness Assessment System (MetaCOG-R)

-The MetaCOG-R was developed in 2004 as a criterion-referenced assessment system that compares students’, teachers’, and parents’ perceptions of students’ effort, strategy use, and academic performance (Meltzer, 2014; Meltzer, Katzir, et al., 2004; Meltzer, Reddy, Pollica, & Roditi, 2004; Meltzer, Reddy, Sales, et al., 2004; see also Meltzer, 2010).
+MetaCOG-R was developed in 2004 as a criterion-referenced assessment system to compare students’, teachers’, and parents’ perceptions of students’ effort, strategy use, and academic performance (Meltzer, 2014; Meltzer, Katzir, et al., 2004; Meltzer, Reddy, Pollica, & Roditi, 2004; Meltzer, Reddy, Sales, et al., 2004; see also Meltzer, 2010).
 The MetaCOG-R surveys are used to promote students’ metacognitive awareness and build a classroom culture that helps students to understand their learning profiles.

-Using the extensive research from the paper version of the MetaCOG, ResearchILD developed and piloted MetaCOG Online during the spring of 2021.
+Using the extensive research that drove the development of the paper version of the MetaCOG-R, ResearchILD developed and piloted MetaCOG Online during the spring of 2021.
 We partnered with five schools and learning centers, 13 teachers, and 150 students to develop and refine the MetaCOG Online survey experience and accompanying resources.
 During our MetaCOG Online Fall 2021 Beta Pilot, we partnered with 24 schools and learning centers, 34 teachers, and nearly 1,000 students.
 ResearchILD also created a MetaCOG Online Student Ambassador Program to solicit feedback directly from a group of middle and high school students.
 If you would like to read more about the research behind MetaCOG and MetaCOG Online, please review our white paper.

 MetaCOG Online currently features the Strategy Use Survey (STRATUS-R), which highlights students’ patterns of strategy use in their academic work.

 The STRATUS-R consists of 30 items that assess students’ self-reported strategy use in reading, writing, spelling, math, studying, and test taking.
-Items focus on students’ perceptions of their use of planning, organizing, memorizing, shifting, and self-checking strategies for their schoolwork.
+Items focus on students’ perceptions of their use of planning, organizing, memorizing, shifting, and self-checking strategies.

 Student EF Profile